Dalgona/advweb-planner/dev-note/api-reference/user.md

 ### Description

-Updates information of the current user identifyed by a token.
+Updates information of the current user identified by a token.

 This API **REQUIRES** a user token.